MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-az-cli2.md

 MyWinVM
 ```

-You can also use the generic `az resource list' to list all resoures and their resource types in your Azure subscription.` 'Query' and 'grep' options work on all list outputs.
+You can also use the generic `az resource list` command to list all resoures and their resource types in your Azure subscription. `query` and `grep` options work on all list outputs.

 ## Deleting resources